jim3/Food-Tracker-App/README.md

 A log for your daily intake of macronutrients.

-A final project for an online course, [Learn JavaScript](https://learnjavascript.online) (highly recommended) We are given an HTML and a CSS boilerplate file.
+A final project for an online course, [Learn JavaScript](https://learnjavascript.online) (highly recommended).
+We are given an HTML and a CSS boilerplate file.
 From there it's up to us to code the app in vanilla JavaScript.

 Once the project is complete I hope to slowly add things to the app, make it better..etc...It's a fun project! 😎